-To comply with Section 7 of the Endangered Species Act (ESA), USACE will review biological materials for this project and consult with the United States Fish and Wildlife Service, as appropriate.
-USACE determined there would be in-water work associated with the proposed project.
-Therefore, USACE will consult with National Marine Fisheries Service under Section 7 the of the ESA and under Section 305 of the Magnuson-Stevens Fishery Conservation and Management Act, as appropriate.
+To comply with Section 7 of the Endangered Species Act (ESA), USACE will review biological materials for this project and consult with the United States Fish and Wildlife Service and the National Marine Fisheries Service, as appropriate.

 Potentially eligible cultural resources may be affected by the proposed project.
-The project will alter the Sacramento River Flood Control Project (SRFCP) Unit 134 levee.
-The levee and larger SRFCP may constitute historically important resources.
-USACE is requesting input into whether the SRFCP and Unit 134 levee represent structures of sufficient historic importance to merit protection and listing on the National Register of Historic Places.
 USACE will initiate consultation with the State Historic Preservation Officer and Native American Tribes under Section 106 of the National Historic Preservation Act, as appropriate.